api3dao/old-api3-docs/docs/airnode/v0.4/grp-providers/guides/build-an-airnode/configuring-airnode.md

 :::

-- enabled: Enable/disable Airnode's Access to the HTTP gateway
+- enabled: Enable/disable, using true/false, Airnode's access to the HTTP gateway.
 - apiKey: A user defined API key to authenticate against the gateway.
 The key must have a length of between 30 - 120 characters.